These old-fashioned vegan apple cider doughnuts taste just like the ones at apple orchard farm stands!

 - 1 teaspoon vanilla extract

 - 4 teaspoons cinnamon divided

 - 1/4 teaspoon baking soda

-- Neutral oil for frying, such as light olive oil, canola oil, or peanut oil.
+- Neutral oil for frying such as light olive oil, avocado oil, peanut oil

 - Core and chop apples with peel on.
-Add apple cider, chopped apples and cinnamon sticks to a medium saucepan and cook covered over medium heat until apples are softened, about 5 minutes.
-Uncover and reduce sauce for about 5 minutes.
-Remove cinnamon sticks.
-Puree sauce in a blender, food processor or with an immersion blender.
+Add apple cider, chopped apples and cinnamon sticks to a medium saucepan and cook covered over medium heat until apples are softened for about 5 minutes.
+Remove the lid and continue cooking to reduce the sauce for about 5 minutes.
+Remove the cinnamon sticks then puree sauce in a blender, food processor, or with an immersion blender.
 The resulting sauce should measure out to 1 cup.
-If need be, return sauce to saucepan and further reduce until you have 1 cup.
+If need be, return the sauce to the saucepan and further reduce until you have 1 cup.
 Let the sauce cool slightly.

-- Once dough has chilled, fill a heavy-bottomed pot with about 2 inches of oil for frying and heat over medium-high to 350˚F using a candy or deep-fry thermometer to measure temperature.
+- Once the dough has chilled, fill a heavy-bottomed pot with about 2 inches of oil and heat over medium-high to 350˚F using a candy or deep-fry thermometer to measure temperature.
 Place a cooling rack over a sheet pan.

 - Fry the doughnuts in small batches in the hot oil until golden brown, about 2 minutes per side.
 Adjust heat as needed to maintain a temperature of 350˚F. Use a slotted spoon or kitchen spider to transfer them to the wire rack to drain the excess oil for 30 seconds.

 - Roll the doughnuts in the cinnamon sugar mixture while they are still hot and serve them warm.